mevdschee/spelwijze-generator/README.md

-# spelwijze-genie
+# Spelwijze generator

-Spelwijze is spelling game that is published on Dutch newspaper websites.
+"Spelwijze" is spelling game that is published on Dutch newspaper websites.
 You get 1 mandatory letter and 6 optional letters.
 The goal is to make as many 4 or more letter words with these 7 letters containing at least the mandatory letter once.
 This repository contains a tool to generate these puzzles.

 Download Dutch words from: